-TRIZ (pronounced TREES) is the Russian acronym for the Theory of Inventive Problem Solving.
-This algorithmic approach to solving technical problems began in 1946 when the Russian engineer and scientist Genrikh Altshuller studied thousands of patents and noticed certain patterns.
-From these patterns he discovered that the evolution of a technical system is not a random process, but is governed by certain objective laws.
-These laws can be used to consciously develop a system along its path of technical evolution - by determining and implementing innovations.
+TRIZ (pronounced TREES) is the Russian acronym for the Theory of Inventive Problem Solving (sometimes called Systemmatic Innovation).
+This algorithmic approach to solving technical problems, onw expanded to the field of business, began in 1946 when the Russian engineer and scientist Genrikh Altshuller studied thousands of patents and noticed certain patterns of invention.
+From these patterns he discovered that the evolution (future state) of a technical system is not a random process, but is governed by objective laws.
+These laws can, he claimed, be used to consciously develop a system along its path of technical evolution - by determining and implementing innovations.

 Southbeach and TRIZ

-Southbeach Notation was developed to embrace, unify and extend the different styles of diagram in common use.
-This was necessary so that a general purpose modelling tool and creativity engine could be developed.
+Southbeach was developed to embrace, unify and extend (for modern practice) the different styles of TRIZ diagram in common use.
+This allowed the development a general purpose modelling tool and creativity engine.

 A rare series of short videos of Altshuller teaching TRIZ to his students: